-Welcome to Steady Wisdom, a site dedicated to the teachings of traditional Vedanta, offering a valid means of knowledge, that dissolves ignorance, revealing the non-dual nature of reality.
-Vedanta is a complete teaching that provides knowledge about: 1)Awareness/Consciousness/Brahman, 2) Maya, a power within awareness that gives rise to Isvara, the creator of the dhamric field, 3)the Jagat or creation, and 4)the Jiva (embodied soul).
-While yoga is vital in preparing the mind for freedom, knowledge is that which reveals the limitless and radiant nature of the self.
-This path of knowledge is called Vedanta or Jnana Yoga.
+Welcome to Steady Wisdom, a site dedicated to the teachings of traditional Vedanta, offering a valid means of knowledge that removes ignorance, revealing the non-dual nature of reality.
+Vedanta is a complete teaching that provides knowledge of: 1) The Self – limitless existence consciousness, 2) Maya, a power within awareness that gives rise to 3) Isvara, the creator of the dhamric field (Jagat) or creation, and 4) Jivas (embodied souls).
+While the yogas (karma and upasana) are vital in preparing the mind, it is through jnana or knowledge that liberation is obtained.

-The Vedanta methodology begins with the teaching that lasting happiness can not be found in limited objects or experience.
-Yet we spend great time and energy chasing illusive carrots.
+a sense of limitation or inadequacy felt by all who incarnate.
+This leads to the four pursuits or human goals.
+The teachings then shares that lasting happiness cannot be found in limited objects or experience, yet we spend great time and energy chasing illusive carrots.
 Happiness, or better yet contentment, is our nature and when we seek it outside ourselves, we actually obscure it.
-The teachings then continue in a logical manner, with a scientific precision that confronts ignorance at its roots, and when the time is right, the radiance of true self that has always been present, shines forth.
+The teachings then continue methodically confronting ignorance at its roots, and when the time is right, the radiance of true Self that has always been present, shines forth.

-True Nature Healing Arts, Carbondale, CO
+Eaden Shantay, True Nature Healing Arts, Carbondale, CO